catzkorn/subscrypt/README.md

 Charlotte Brandhorst-Satzkorn ----- Farhaan Ali ------ Veronica Lee
 - Gophers by [Gopherize.me](https://gopherize.me/)

+Go, Team! and the Subscrypt project are the final engineering project for the [Makers Academy](https://makers.tech) Bootcamp for the September 2020 cohort.

 ## Group goals

-As a group our aim was to build a project in a new language,
+The collective aim of the group was to build a project from scratch in a new language.
+Go was settled on as a language to gain experience with strongly typed languages, the extensive standard library and well documented resources, and employment possibilities for Go engineers.

 Our team charter can be viewed [here](https://github.com/Catzkorn/subscrypt/wiki/Team-Charter).